Dry Eye Medications

 Talking to Your Eye Doctor

 If you believe your medication is causing your dry eye symptoms, talk with your eye doctor about switching.
-Never discontinue using medication unless directed to do so by your health care provider.
-See our list of medications that cause dry eye.
+(See our list of medications that cause dry eye.)
+Never discontinue using medication unless directed to do so by your healthcare provider.
 If you are interested in learning more about one of the dry eye medications listed above, use these questions to help you get started:

 - Which prescription-strength eye drops will work for me?